UweTrottmann/endpoints-management-java/README.md

 Repository Structure
 --------------------

-This repository provides several artifacts, all in the `com.google.endpoints` group:
+This repository provides several artifacts, all in the `com.uwetrottmann.endpoints` group:

 1.  `endpoints-management-auth`: Enables authentication by multiple authentication providers
 2.  `endpoints-control-api-client`: A basic client library for accessing the service control API